benidevo/vega/README.md

-# Vega AI
+# 🌟 Vega AI

+> Navigate your career journey with AI-powered precision

-Vega AI helps you navigate your career journey with AI-powered job search tools.
-Track job applications, generate tailored cover letters and documents using AI, get intelligent job matching based on your profile, and capture opportunities from LinkedIn with the browser extension.
+Just as ancient navigators used the star Vega to find their way, Vega AI helps you navigate your career journey with intelligent job search tools.
+Track applications, generate tailored documents using AI, get smart job matching based on your profile, and capture opportunities from LinkedIn with our browser extension.
 Self-hosted for complete data privacy.

+---

-## Quick Start
+## 🚀 Quick Start

+### Option 1: Docker Run

-**1. Create environment file (`.env.prod`):**
+**1. Create environment file (`.env`):**

 ```bash
 # Required